nik312123/repo-Team19/Project1/Readme.md

 ## Documentation

-See <a href="documentation/Documentation.md" target="_blank">Documentation.md</a> for the documentation resoources available for the project
+See <a href="documentation/Documentation.md" target="_blank">Documentation.md</a> for the documentation resources available for the project

 ## Shana notes